smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

     * Added these properties to capture key details of acupuncture studies:
   * Annotation Properties by Domain and Range :
     * **Domain: Journal Article (DOI); Range: Free Text**
-      * `TARA:hasTrialType`, `TARA:hasAcupunctureModality`, `TARA:hasStimulationType`
+      * `tara:hasTrialType`, `tara:hasAcupunctureModality`, `tara:hasStimulationType`
-      * `TARA:hasNeedlingInformation`, `TARA:hasSampleSizeInformation`, `TARA:hasControlsInformation`
+      * `tara:hasNeedlingInformation`, `tara:hasSampleSizeInformation`, `tara:hasControlsInformation`
-      * `TARA:hasListedAcupointsUsed`, `TARA:hasStudiedConditionNote`, `TARA:hasStudiedConditionContext`
+      * `tara:hasListedAcupointsUsed`, `tara:hasStudiedConditionNote`, `tara:hasStudiedConditionContext`
-      * `TARA:hasCountryInformation`
+      * `tara:hasCountryInformation`
     * **Domain: Journal Article (DOI); Range: Controlled Term (MONDO/HPO)**
-      * `TARA:hasStudiedCondition` – Links studied conditions to standardized MONDO and HPO terms.
+      * `tara:hasStudiedCondition` – Links studied conditions to standardized MONDO and HPO terms.
     * **Domain: Controlled Term (TARA Acupoint); Range: Journal Article (DOI)**
-      * `TARA:isStudiedInArticle` – Captures references to journal articles studying specific acupoints.
+      * `tara:isStudiedInArticle` – Captures references to journal articles studying specific acupoints.

 ### Version 0.6 (December 12, 2024)

 * **Updated Ontology** :
   * Included axioms associating the surface locations of acupoints.
-  * Added two special properties: `TARA:locatedOnTheSurfaceOf` and `TARA:locatedInRelationTo`, to specify the surface anatomy for each acupoint.
+  * Added two special properties: `tara:locatedOnTheSurfaceOf` and `tara:locatedInRelationTo`, to specify the surface anatomy for each acupoint.
-    * `TARA:locatedOnTheSurfaceOf`: Defines the relationship between an acupoint and its general regional location on the body surface.
+    * `tara:locatedOnTheSurfaceOf`: Defines the relationship between an acupoint and its general regional location on the body surface.
-    * `TARA:locatedInRelationTo`: Defines the relationship between an acupoint and its related proximal location on the body surface.
+    * `tara:locatedInRelationTo`: Defines the relationship between an acupoint and its related proximal location on the body surface.
 * **Content Summary** :
   * This version includes all surface locations for the acupoints of the Lung (LU) and Large Intestine (LI) meridians, totaling 31 acupoints.
     * Anatomical terms associated with surface regions are drawn from UBERON (200+ terms) and InterLex (ILX).
 ILX terms are derived from the Foundational Model of Anatomy (FMA).
 A total of 55 ILX terms related to surface anatomy were created and imported into the ontology.